Morpheuslabs-io/neo-sample-python-sc/README.md

 # Compile & Deploy smart contract to private network
 ---------------
-1. To build contract use command `neo> sc build {path to python file}` example:
+1. To build contract use command "neo> sc build {path to python file}", for example:

 `neo> sc build /projects/neo-sample-python-sc/smart-contract/sample.py`

-2. To deploy contract use command `neo>sc deploy {path to .avm file} False False False 070202 02` And Enter Contract Information detail to deploy.
+2. To deploy contract use command "neo>sc deploy {path to .avm file} False False False 070202 02" And Enter Contract Information detail to deploy.
+For example:

-example: `neo> sc deploy /projects/neo-sample-python-sc/smart-contract/sample.avm False False False 070202 02`
+`neo> sc deploy /projects/neo-sample-python-sc/smart-contract/sample.avm False False False 070202 02`

-3. When finish to deploy wait little and view detail contract to get contract address to config on FrontEnd
+3. Wait for the deployment to finish and view the detail of the smart contract to get the contract address which is usually used by the fronend application to interact with the smart contract.

 Example:
 ```
 Creating smart contract....